 - Add oats, baking powder, baking soda, salt and chocolate chips/chunks.
 Stir until you get a thicker batter.
 It should be sticky.

-- Use an ice cream scoop to form the cookies, then flatten them using your wet hands.
+- Use an ice cream scoop to form the cookies, put them straight onto a lined baking sheet, then flatten them using your wet hands.

 If you LOVE banana bread you should try this MOIST vegan banana bread recipe!
 It's one of the most loved on the blog.